rq/rq/docs/monitoring.md

 ## Organising workers by queue

-By default, `rqinfo` prints the workers that are currently active, and the queues that they are listening on, like this:
+By default, `rq info` prints the workers that are currently active, and the queues that they are listening on, like this:

 {% highlight console %}
-$ rqinfo
+$ rq info
 ...

 Mickey.26421 idle: high, default